sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

   * See [[sagebeatsmagma]] and [[magma]]

   * Alia compared all of the functionality in both quadratic forms package and algebraic geometry package.
 She also has implemented an algorithm to be included in the binary quadratic form package.
   * Jerome has done so for representation theory and is working on improving the group algebra in sage.
 And we are both done with comparing.
+And we have both submitted the changes we wanted to make on this.

 == CANCELLED (already in Sage!)
 Generalized Bernoulli Numbers ==